-Social media marketing is evolving at rapid speed.
+Social media marketing is evolving at a rapid speed.
 Being ordinary isn’t going to help your brand grow.
-In this article I want to share how to boost your social media like a boss and grow your business or brand.
+In this article, I want to share how to boost your social media like a boss and grow your business or brand.

 2. Create quality not quantity

 Cranking out a bunch of junk isn’t going to help your blog or bring business to your company.

 Short, unfocused fluff will provide no value to your readers or clients.
 Strive to become the resource in your industry and provide information to inspire people to consume, comment on, and share your work.

 The other side of this coin is creating content that reaches your social media goals.